zhuwenzhen/MovieSearch/README.md

 # MovieSearch
-an iOS app that use OMDB database to search and save movies
+An iOS app that use OMDB database to search and save movies